akashravichandran/tensorflow-nlp/README.md

 					-> Exact Match: 58.7%, &nbsp; BLEU-1: 94.5, &nbsp; BLEU-2: 89.0, &nbsp; BELU-4: 78.8

 					This result (only RNN, without BERT) is better than [the result here](https://github.com/liu-nlper/dialogue-utterance-rewriter) with BERT

+		As can be seen from the results above, Pointer Network is better than Seq2Seq on this kind of task where the target text is very close to the source text

 	* Python Inference（基于 Python 的推理）